-Whether you are a top level executive, talented professional or up-and-comer in the finance industry, you could find yourself in the interesting position of being recruited by a company.
-It’s a good situation to be in; however, many finance professionals tend to be unclear about what to do next.
+Whether you are a top-level executive, talented professional or up-and-comer, you could find yourself in the interesting position of being recruited by a company.
+It’s a good situation to be in; however, many professionals tend to be unclear about what to do next.

 When the shoe is on the other foot and recruiters approach you first (making you a passive candidate), it changes the job search dynamic.